lorisjon/Up-Down-Game/README.md

 ---

-## ✏️ Future Ideas

-- Sound effects & music
-- Online leaderboard
-- Power-ups or special modes

----

 ## 📸 Fun to Watch, Fun to Play

-If you just want to get a quick feel for the game, check out the GIF at the top.
+If you just want to get a quick feel for the game, check out the GIFs above.
 It's simple to understand – but tricky to master!

 ---